Pareto optimal moral-hazard-free insurance contracts in behavioral finance framework: Problem formulation

+In other words, it is impossible to improve one of the insured's and insurer's valuations without reducing the other one's.
+All the PO contracts form a set, called Pareto frontier.

+Economically speaking, the insured should be happier if she pays less premium for the same compensation or receives a higher compensation without paying more premium, so we assume $\uinsured(\pa, I)$ is decreasing in $\pa$ and increasing in $I$.
+Similarly, we assume $\uinsurer(\pa, I)$ is increasing in $\pa$ and decreasing in $I$.
+Also assume both $\uinsured(\pa, I)$ and $\uinsurer(\pa, I)$ are continuous in $\pa$.
+It is an easy exercise to show that a contract $({\pa}^*, {I}^*)$ is PO if and only if there exists $\gamma\in\R$ such that $({\pa}^*, {I}^*)$ is an optimal solution to the problem

+The last inequality is often called the participation constraint for the insurer.
+If we runs through all the values of $\gamma$, we will get all the PO contracts.

+Variations in risk measures lead to different PO insurance contracts models.
+We need to specify our model for further analysis.
+We start with the set of acceptable compensations $\setc$.
+Let $R(x)$ be the loss borne by the insured when a real loss $x$ occurs.
+It is called the \emph{retention} function.
+Let $\setr$ denote the set of the retention functions.
+Mathematically speaking, one always has

-Furthermore, both of the insurer and the insured shall bear more if a bigger loss happens.
-If one of them would bear less, it may potentially cause the severe problem of moral hazard as pointed out earlier.
-Therefore, mathematically speaking, it is a must to require both of $I(X)$ and $R(X)$ are increasing with respect to $X$, that is,
+Therefore, $\setr=\{\cdot-I(\cdot): I\in\setc\}$.
+On the other hand, economically speaking, both the insurer and the insured should bear a greater financial responsibility when a bigger loss occurs.
+For, if one party borne less responsibility, it could result in the moral hazard issue (see more in \cite{XZZ19}).
+Therefore, mathematically speaking, one also requires that